PLACEMENT AND INTERNSHIP OPPORTUNITIES

 Gain real-life employability skills and work experience

-If you are interested in completing an optional work placement (one that is not a compulsory part of your course), you'll find all the support you need in the Careers and Employability Centre, on Guildhall Walk.
+If you're interested in completing an optional work placement (one that is not a compulsory part of your course), you'll find all the help you need - from searching for a role through to support during your placement year - at the Careers and Employability Centre, on Guildhall Walk.

 Evidence from past students shows that taking a placement year can greatly improve your job prospects and starting salary.
 It can also boost your academic grades, on average by up to half a degree classification.